Boating Under the Influence (BUI)

 Under Florida law, is illegal to operate a boat or watercraft while under the influence of alcohol or drugs.
 A BUI arrest and prosecution in Florida can result when either the boat operator's normal faculties are impaired due to intoxication from alcohol or drugs or the boat operator's blood alcohol concentration (BAC) is .08%. or higher.

-More commonly, BUI arrests are made closer to the shores of Florida's beaches, or on lakes or rivers throughout Tampa and Hillsborough County, Florida by local law enforcement agencies with the Hillsborough County Sheriff's Office.
+More commonly, BUI arrests are made closer to the shores of Florida's beaches, or on lakes or rivers throughout Tampa and Hillsborough County, Florida, by local law enforcement agencies with the Tampa Police Department, Hillsborough County Sheriff's Office, or Florida Fish and Wildlife.

 Reasons BUI Officers May Stop a Boat or Watercraft